jeffreytse/jekyll-jeffreytse-blog/_posts/2023-06-15-the-frameworks-for-effective-product-design-sense.md

 - Design a jobs product for Facebook
 - Design a product to help users find a doctor on Facebook
 - Design a better way to find roommates in a new city
+- Design an alarm clock for the blind

 ### Product Improvement